Genez-io/genezio-landing-page/content/posts/first.md

 # meta data end
 customHeader: "White header"
 customFooter: "White footer"
+menuItems:
+  mistake1ID: "mistake1"
+  sectionIntroductionID: "custom-id"
 ---

+This guide will walk you through the steps of building a scheduler with genezio.
+Schedulers are automated systems designed to carry out tasks at set intervals or specific times.
+They play a crucial role in various applications and automation.
+Use cases include sending emails, conducting routine database cleanup and database backup, or undertaking data analysis and reporting activities.

+Genezio makes things easier for you, so you don’t need any additional npm library like node-cron.

+## Section 1: Introduction {#section-introduction}

+### Mistake 1: Lack of Types {#mistake1}

+### Mistake 2: ...

 This guide will walk you through the steps of building a scheduler with genezio.
 Schedulers are automated systems designed to carry out tasks at set intervals or specific times.
 They play a crucial role in various applications and automation.
 Use cases include sending emails, conducting routine database cleanup and database backup, or undertaking data analysis and reporting activities.